-ANSWER: John was born to a woman in her old age named Elizabeth, who had been barren (Luke 1:36).
+ANSWER: John (later referred to as "the Baptist" when he began to baptize people in the Jordan river) was born to a woman in her old age named Elizabeth.
+She had been barren but was healed by God (Luke 1:5 - 15, 36).
 She was a descendant of Israel's first high priest named Aaron (Luke 1:5) and a cousin of Jesus' mother Mary (Luke 1:36).
 Zacharias, the father, was a priest who served in Jerusalem's temple during Abia's course.
 This made John of priestly descent.

-John was set apart by God to be a Nazarite even before his conception (Luke 1:15).
-His miraculous birth, occurring just six months ahead of Jesus', took place in the March to April time frame (at the same period of God's Feast Days known as Passover and Feast of Unleavened Bread) in 5 B.C.
+John the Baptist was set apart by God to be a Nazarite even before his conception (Luke 1:15).
+His miraculous birth, occurring just six months ahead of Jesus', took place in the late February to Early March time frame (at the same period of God's Feast Days known as Passover and Feast of Unleavened Bread) in 5 B.C.
 Not only was his arrival a miracle, it was also a fulfillment of prophecies which spoke of a voice in the wilderness (John 1:19 - 23) who would come in the spiritual power of Elijah (Matthew 17:10 - 13).

 Nazarites were those who were consecrated to serve God and who were generally separated themselves from other people.
-As a Nazarite John was required to not drink any wine or strong drink, and could not even eat grapes or anything that had grapes in it.
+John, as a Nazarite, was required to not drink any wine or strong drink, and could not even eat grapes or anything that had grapes in it.
 He also had to refrain from cutting his hair.
 Additionally, He could not come near or touch a dead body, even if it was his mother or father (Numbers 6:2 - 21).